Chipper Jones, Jim Thome head new Baseball Hall of Fame class

 Guerrero was a nine-time All-Star and the 2004 AL MVP with the Anaheim Angels.
 He hit .318 with 449 homers and 1,496 RBIs in 16 big league seasons.

 Hoffman recorded 601 saves in his 18-year career, the second-most in MLB history behind Mariano Rivera's 652.
+He is the third Hall of Famer who spent the bulk of his career with the San Diego Padres, joining Dave Winfield and Tony Gwynn.

 Edgar Martinez continued his steady rise up the ballot, garnering 70.4 percent of the vote after receiving just 25.2 percent in 2014, 27 percent in 2015, 43.4 percent in 2016 and 58.6 percent last year.
 Martinez is attempting to become just the second player who was primarily a designated hitter to be elected to the Hall of Fame.